-Can an electric or hybrid car actually tow?
+Can you tow with an electric or hybrid car?

-Electric cars have excellent torque, the thing needed to be good at towing things, such as trailers, caravans, horse boxes and the like.
-However, electric cars are still relatively new when compared to their fuel-powered counterparts.
+Electric cars have excellent torque, which makes them great for towing caravans, trailers, horse boxes, and more.
+However, they're still relatively new when compared to their internal combustion engine (ICE) counterparts.

-The complex set-up of an electric car means towing is difficult.
-Electric car batteries are heavy, therefore, towing can cause excess stress on the electric motors/batteries and severely affect the electric range.
+The complex set-up of an electric car means towing can be difficult.
+Electric car batteries are heavy, therefore, towing can cause excess stress on the electric motors and severely affect the electric range.
 Despite this, some manufacturers have managed to create an electric car that can tow successfully.

-Alternatively, there are many more hybrid cars which are good for towing.
-Thanks to the hybrid nature, and of course a conventional engine, the electrical components needed are reduced, and so the capacity to tow is increased.
+There are many more hybrid cars that are good for towing.
+Thanks to the hybrid nature combined with a conventional engine, the electrical components needed are reduced, and so the capacity to tow is increased.

-Read on below to find out which electric and hybrid cars you should consider if looking to tow.
+Read on to find out which electric and hybrid cars you should consider if you're looking to tow.

 Ford Mustang Mach-E

-Fully electric cars are very limited when it comes to towing as highlighted in our intro.
-But hybrids are built slightly different, and because they are very similar to regular petrol and diesel cars, due to having smaller electric motors/batteries, their towing abilities tend to be are much better than fully-electric cars.
+Fully electric cars are very limited when it comes to towing, but hybrids are built slightly differently, and because they're very similar to petrol and diesel cars, their towing abilities tend to be much better.

-The KIA Niro PHEV is a perfect example, and it's also one of the least expensive plug-in hybrids rated for towing.
+The Kia Niro PHEV is a perfect example, and it's also one of the least expensive plug-in hybrid cars rated for towing.
 A decent 1,300kg towing capacity means it's pretty useful, especially when you factor in its practicality and spacious interior.

 Large family?
 Small business owner?
-The Vauxhall Vivaro-e could be the perfect fully electric towing vehicle for you.
+The Vauxhall Vivaro Life Electric could be the perfect fully electric towing vehicle for you.

-Based on the Vauxhall Vivaro van, the Vivaro-e Life is a 9-seater, yes you read that right, it's a massive 9-seater MPV.
+Based on the Vauxhall Vivaro van, the Vivaro Life Electric, or Vivaro-e Life as it was previously named, is a massive 9-seater MPV.
 Better still, it's fully electric and has a range of 143 miles, meaning zero emissions and cheap running costs.

 Hyundai IONIQ 5